gladcolor/LLM-Geo/README.md

 The spatial problem for this case is to investigate the spatial distribution of the COVID-19 death rate (ratio of COVID-19 deaths to cases) and the association between the death rate and the proportion of senior residents (age >=65) at the US county level.
 The death rate is derived from the accumulated COVID-19 data as of December 31, 2020, available from New York Times (2023), based on state and local health agency reports.
 The population data is extracted from the 2020 ACS five-year estimates (US Census Bureau 2022).
 The task asks for a map to show the county level death rate distribution and a scatter plot to show the correlation and trend line of the death rate with the senior resident rate.
 We input the task (question) to LLM-Geo as:
 ```
 Task:
-1) Draw a map to show the death rate (death/case) of COVID-19 among the countiguous US counties.
+1) Draw a map to show the death rate (death/case) of COVID-19 among the contiguous US counties.
 Use the accumulated COVID-19 data of 2020.12.31 to compute the death rate.
 Use scheme ='quantiles' when plotting the map.
 Set map projection to 'Conus Albers'.
 Set map size to 15*10 inches.
 2) Draw a scatter plot to show the correlation and trend line of the death rate with the senior resident rate, including the r-square and p-value.
 Set data point transparency to 50%, regression line as red.
 Set figure size to 15*10 inches.

 Data locations: